GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ### Scenes ###

 In Gaffer, there is no single data set of locations and properties that comprise the sequence's scene.
-In fact, a Gaffer script is not limited to a single scene.
+In fact, a Gaffer graph is not limited to a single scene.
 Instead, when a node is queried, a scene is dynamically computed as that node's output.
 You can test this by clicking the background of the _Graph Editor_.
 With no node selected, the _Hierarchy View_ goes blank, because there is no longer a scene requiring computation.
 Thus, no scene exists.
 Since scenes are computed only when needed, Gaffer has the flexibility to support an arbitrary quantity of them.

 Since neither of your nodes is connected, each of their scenes remains separate.
-If you were to evaluate your script right now, it would calculate two independent scenes.
+If you were to evaluate your graph right now, it would calculate two independent scenes.
 For them to interface, they must be joined somewhere later in the graph.

 > Important :
 > In the _Graph Editor_, node data flows from top to bottom.